jbillcliffe/portfolio3-booking-system/README.md

 [^1]: Figma is a free website for designing storyboards and wireframes : https://www.figma.com/
 [^2]: LOGO website used for creating a logo and branding from scratch for free : https://app.logo.com/
 [^3]: Coolors website for creating free colour themes : https://www.coolors.com/
-[^4]: Renterprise Portfolio 1 - My own web design I created as part of my first project for Code Institude.
+[^4]: Renterprise Portfolio 1 - My own web design I created as part of my first project for Code Institute.
 This software is an extension of the idea of Renterprise: https://github.com/jbillcliffe/portfolio1-renterprise/
 [^5]: Font Awesome - A great source of free icons to use in many formats : https://www.fontawesome.com
 [^6]: CodeAnywhere - A cloud based IDE allowing you to create your projects anywhere at any time : https://www.codeanywhere.com
 [^7]: Heroku - A place to host projects.
 In this case to host the python terminal. : https://www.heroku.com